nextcloud/documentation/admin_manual/installation/linux_installation.rst

 * openSUSE 13.2, Leap 42.1

-``owncloud-files`` is available for the following distributions, but not ``owncoud-deps``.
+``owncloud-files`` is available for the following distributions, but not ``owncloud-deps``.
 You will have to install your own LAMP stack first.
 This allows you to create your own custom LAMP stack without dependency conflicts with the ownCloud package.
 Browse `<http://download.owncloud.org/download/repositories/9.0/owncloud/>`_ to find